fossfreedom/coverart-browser/README.md

 ##Summary: whats new in this release

  - To be completed
+ - Support for GTK 3.14
  - Single click icon display position changes consistently depending upon the cover-tile style (shadow/no shadow etc.)
  - view/zoom/save the chosen cover - hover over the coverart on the track pane to reveal
  - coverart information in tile-view can be now left/centre & right aligned
- - Double click track & cover pane to open full height or to close
+ - Double click track & cover pane handle to open full height or to close
  - Play Next (album)- add the selected album(s) to be the next album after the current playing album
  - Play Next (track)- add the selected track(s) to be the next track after the current playing track
  - Track Artist and Artist Information Panes can be opened and closed via double-click of the pane-handle
  - Bottom Track & Cover Pane has more space - the expander & label has been removed
- - Visible Pane Handles disappear after the plugin has been run 5 times
+ - Tidied display - visible pane handles disappear after the plugin has been run 5 times
  - Translated into 24 languages and locales
  - for developers - doxygen documentation: http://fossfreedom.github.io/coverart-browser/classes.html